 The same three-dimensional perspective carried over into the paintings of the Renaissance era.
-Frescos that were invented around 3000 years prior were given new life by Renaissance painters.
-Scenes became more complex, and the representation of humans became much more nuanced.
-Renaissance artists painted human bodies and faces in three-dimensions with a strong emphasis on Realism.
+Frescoes that were invented 3000 years prior were revived by Renaissance painters.
+Compositions became more complex and the representation of humans became much more nuanced.
+Renaissance artists painted human bodies and faces in three dimensions with a strong emphasis on Realism.

 Mannerism (1520 – 1600): A Window into the Future of Kitsch

 Of course, this heading is partly in jest.
 Not all of the art produced in this era is what we would understand today as “kitsch”.
 What we understand kitsch to mean today is often artificial, cheaply made, and without much ‘classic’ taste.
 Instead, the reason we describe the art of this period as being kitsch is due to the relative over-exaggeration that characterized it.
 Stemming from the newfound freedom of human expression in the Renaissance period, artists began to explore their own unique and individual artistic style, or manner.

 The Baroque Era (1590 – 1760): The Glorification of Power and the Deception of the Eye

 The progression of art celebrating the lives of humans over the power of the divine continued into the Baroque era.
 Kings, princes, and even popes began to prefer to see their own power and prestige celebrated through art than that of God.
 The over-exaggeration that classified Mannerism also continued into the Baroque period, with the scenes of paintings becoming increasingly unrealistic and magnificent.